 Semer Ensemble

-The Semer Ensemble project was created by Alan Bern for the Berlin Jewish Museum and premiered there to a standing ovation on July 12, 2012.
+The Semer Ensemble was created by Dr. Alan Bern for the Jewish Museum Berlin, where it premiered to a standing ovation on July 12, 2012.
+Featuring international stars of Yiddish music, the project is a masterful contemporary re-interpretation of the almost forgotten Berlin-based Semer label (1933–1938).

 Alan Bern – piano, accordion, music director